tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/06-Stu_Data_Relationships/README.md

 **Note:** Complete the bonus if time allows.

-Join and query the tables to get all data on the students.
+Join and query the tables to get all data on the agents.

 ---